ShopRunner/wildebeest/README.md

 ![](https://images.pottermore.com/bxd3o8b291gf/22qh5bCcA0g28OeKCwgwgE/70be84ace5da257fbd54d1ca0c06972c/ColinCreevey_WB_F2_ColinHoldingCamera_Still_080615_Land.jpg?w=320&h=320&fit=thumb&f=left&q=85)

-Creevey helps you process files.
-It is designed for **IO-bound** batch workflows that involve **reading files** into memory, **doing some processing** on their contents, and **writing out the results**.
-It provides a general abstraction for defining such workflows and running them across multiple threads.
-It also provides some predefined, extensible workflows and some reusable workflow components, particularly for image processing.
+**Creevey provides a simple framework for batch file processing pipelines that handles threading, piping, logging, and (optionally) skipping existing files for you.** It is designed for IO-bound batch workflows that involve reading files into memory, doing some processing on their contents, and writing out the results. **Creevey also provides predefined, extensible pipelines and reusable pipeline components, particularly for image processing.**

 ## Example

 For instance, this code takes a list of image URLs and for each one downloads the file contents, trims off its bottom 100 pixels, resizes it to 224x224, and writes the result to disk, using ten threads for concurrency.
+Because `exceptions_to_catch=AttributeError` is being passed to the `run` call, it will catch `AttributeError`s that arise during file processing, logging them as errors but continuing execution.
+(This functionality is useful for handling corrupted input files.)

 ```python
 from functools import partial